DrBeef/QuestZDoom/README.md

 IMPORTANT NOTE
 --------------

-This is just an engine port; though the apk does contain the shareware version of Doom, not the full game.
-If you wish to play the full game you must purchase it yourself, steam is most straightforward:  https://store.steampowered.com/app/2280/Ultimate_Doom/
+This is just an engine port, no game assets are included whatsoever.
+To play any of the commercial games (Doom, Doom 2, Heretic, Hexen) you will need to own them, buying them on team is most straightforward:  https://store.steampowered.com/app/2280/Ultimate_Doom/

+You can play many wads/mods without having to own the full version of Doom.
+The excellent FreeDoom project functions well as a base IWAD and can be downloaded directly using the QuestZDoom Launcher (which is a must have install for this to work correctly).

 This port features..